-Please read through our policies and procedures to ensure an enjoyable return to Coggeshall Farm.
+Please review our policies to ensure an enjoyable trip to the Coggeshall Farm Museum.

-If you or someone in your party is experiencing COVID-19 symptoms as defined by the CDC, or if you believe you have been exposed to the coronavirus, please do not visit at this time.
+If you or someone in your party is experiencing COVID-19 symptoms as defined by the CDC, please do not visit at this time.

-Please note these policies are subject to change without notice as the situation demands.
+Please note that policies related to COVID-19 are subject to change without notice as the situation demands.
 Coggeshall Farm Museum is committed to providing a safe environment and asks for your help in making this a great experience for everyone.

 For the safety of all visitors and for our animals, please: